-When you look into the detail though, there has been very little between the two in overall performance and I would suggest that this will continue moving forward.
+When you look into the details though, there has been very little between the two in overall performance and I would suggest that this will continue moving forward.

-In my experience though, there are two factors that give property the edge when starting out, which allow you to build wealth faster.
+But, in my experience, there are two factors that give property the edge when starting out, which allow you to build wealth faster.

-You can leverage more of your own money into property than you can with shares.
+You can leverage more of your own money into the property than you can with shares.

-This means access to funds to invest into a larger sized asset and when you include compounding and growth, there is a clear edge.
+This means access to funds to invest in a larger-sized asset and when you include compounding and growth, there is a clear edge.

-Adding value to the asset also gives property the upper hand, particularly in a low growth environment.
+Adding value to the asset to promote added capital growth also gives property the upper hand, particularly in a low-growth environment.